jieguann/IOS-LiDAR-Transission-Unity/README.md

 Port: 1883

 Topic: jie/guan

+The depth image will be a greyscale depth image.

  Unity Lidar Depth Image class including method to get the depth image of the environmetn and human.